 The first step in setting up a smartphone is to download and install new apps.
 Apps may be downloaded throughout this process, some of which may be addicting.
 You may not need to open these programs regularly, but you choose to do so.
 This situation may be solved, and the undesired program can be deleted if desired.

 By doing this, you may reduce the amount of time you spend staring at your smartphone’s screen and save up storage space.
 Games that you don’t want to play yet wind up doing so are the ideal candidates for this technique.
-It’s possible to stop using your smartphone as much if the app is installed on it in this manner, and thereby break the cycle of addiction.
+It’s possible to stop using your smartphone as much if the app is installed on it in this manner, and thereby break the cycle of Addiction to Smartphone.

 5. It’s important to set a time limit and stick to it.